 If you decide to travel to Qatar:

-U.S. citizens interested in obtaining legal guardianship of a child in Qatar should contact the Family Court of Qatar to inquire about applicable laws and procedures.
-Likewise, U.S. citizen prospective adoptive parents living in Qatar, who would like to adopt a child from the United States or from a third country, should contact the Family Court of Qatar.
+U.S. citizens interested in adopting children from Qatar should contact the adoption authority of Qatar to inquire about applicable laws and procedures.
+U.S. citizen prospective adoptive parents living in Qatar who would like to adopt a child from the United States or from a third country should also contact Qatar’s adoption authority.
 See contact information below.

 You are about to leave travel.state.gov for an external website that is not maintained by the U.S. Department of State.